robertZaufall/mindmanager_ai/readme.md

 ### Layout
 - Map format can be radial map or orgchart
-- Using map templates on MAC
+- Using map templates on macOS
 - Map styles on Windows are persistent, automatic collapsing of nodes

 ## Implemented Business Cases